Rdkang/woopaper/README.md

 Example usage:

-will open the current wallpaper in your default file manager so that you can do what you want with it
+Will open the current wallpaper in your default file manager so that you can do what you want with it
 ```bash
 woopaper open manager
 ```